California shooter killed wife, buried her beneath floor

-Investigators probing the deadly rampage in California found the body of the shooter's wife beneath the floorboards of their home, authorities revealed Wednesday.
+The gunman blamed for the deadly rampage in northern California began his killing spree by fatally shooting his wife and stashing her body beneath the floorboards of their home, police revealed Wednesday.

-Word of the grim discovery came a day after Kevin Janson Neal gunned down four other people and attacked an elementary school before he was killed by police Tuesday.
+Word of the grim discovery came a day after Kevin Janson Neal gunned down four other people and attacked an elementary school before he was killed by police.

 "We were looking for his wife, couldn't find her yesterday," said Tehama County Assistant Sheriff Phil Johnston said.
 "We located her dead body concealed under the floor of the residence."

-Johnston, who did not identify Neal's wife by name, said they believe she was killed on Monday.
+Johnston, who did not identify Neal's wife by name, said police believe she was killed on Monday.

 Related: Gunman kills four, wounds children at school

-Neal, 44, had been out of bail for stabbing a neighbor when he went on a 45-minute shooting spree Tuesday in the rural community of Rancho Tehama Reserve, which is about 130 miles north of Sacramento.
+Neal, 44, had been out on bail after being charged with stabbing a neighbor when he went on a 45-minute shooting spree Tuesday in the rural community of Rancho Tehama Reserve, about 130 miles north of Sacramento.

 All the dead were adults.
-But among the 10 injured were seven children, including four at the school that Neal targeted, police said.
+But among the 10 injured were seven children, including four at the school that Neal targeted — and a 2-year-old who was wounded elsewhere, police said.

 One child at the school was hit by gunfire and remains in critical condition, Johnston said.
 The rest were hurt by flying glass.